aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 **2** - Colors from the additional palette.

-This Java code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes:
+This PHP code demonstrates an operation where additional palette colors are obtained from the main theme color and then used in shapes:

 ```php
   $presentation = new Presentation();